 Since April, 2003, the Ricoh Group has established "Ricoh Group Hotline," which is made available to all directors, employees, part-timers and temporary staff in Japan as a contact for whistle-blowing and consultation regarding violations of compliance.
-This contact is set up not only internally but also externally, thereby enabling contact by various means, including telephone calls, e-mails, websites, letters, etc. In any case, the numbers and addresses for exclusive lines has been set up to provide protection for the security of details of the consultation.
+Independent contact points are set up externally at the first point of contact.
+In any case, the numbers and addresses for exclusive lines has been set up to provide protection for the security of details of the consultation.
 Furthermore, a ban on unfavorable treatment of whistle-blower for the act of whistle-blowing or consultation itself, but also a ban on retaliatory actions against them have been established to protect whistle-blowers.
 The reception hours are being reviewed in order to make it more accessible to consult, for instance, night-time and holidays are added to regular work hours for telephone calls, and 24 hours for contact by e-mails and website.
 The Group standard on whistle-blowing system was established by including these details, and is now applied.

 The content of whistle-blowing and consultations are reported to the top management periodically, for the horizontal spread of improvement of problems and preventive measures of the Ricoh Group as a whole.